 After several years of hard work by the Designee Steering Group, I'm pleased to announce that I have signed the new FAA Order 8000.95, Designee Management Policy.
 We now have a new integrated policy for managing all 14 designee types as well as a new IT system called the Designee Management System (DMS), which is a tool to support this policy.
 Please note that since the DMS will be implemented in phases over the next couple years, the policy is not immediately effective for all designee types.
 More details on the order of implementation will be available soon.
 I want to thank everyone involved in creating the new system to improve our invaluable designee program.

 About Designee Management System (DMS)

-- tasks you must perform to ensure successful migration to DMS
+- Additonal tasks you must perform to ensure successful migration/transition to DMS;

 We appreciate your continued support and look forward to working with you as we deploy the DMS policy and IT tool.
 Stay tuned for more information.

 If you are interested in pursuing appointment as a DMIR or DAR-F, please ensure you're applying to the appropriate MIDO office by reviewing the MIDO geographical area of responsibility based on your state of residence or by a specific MIDO.

 Locate an Office: Manufacturing Inspection District Offices (MIDOs)